 The 32 river miles in this water trail include:

 There is rich history all along the Lewis River to Vancouver Lake Water Trail.
 Since time immemorial Chinookan Peoples of the Lower Columbia River have called the land along the Columbia River home.
 The village of Cathlapotle, located on what is now the Carty Unit of the Ridgefield National Wildlife Refuge, was one of the largest on the river.
 The village was excavated in 1990s, and a replica Plankhouse built on the Refuge as an education and interpretive center.
 Learn more about the archaeological site.
 Learn more about the Plankhouse.

-The Lower Columbia Estuary Partnership is usually at Big Paddle running the Big Canoe tours and bringing some great science and nature learning opportunities in the Paddlers Village.
-Due to COVID-19, we are not able to offer canoe paddles in 2021.
-But, you can still learn from the Estuary Partnership!
+The Lower Columbia Estuary Partnership joins us at Big Paddle running the Big Canoe tours and bringing some great science and nature learning opportunities in the Paddlers Village.
+You can learn from the Estuary Partnership at anytime!
 Their website has a collection of activity videos to learn about science and nature in and around your home.
 Click here to check it out!